 - Press ‘Ctrl+S’ to save the code.

 - In this case, you don’t have to run this code.
-When you will save the code, it will run automatically.
+When you save it, it will run automatically.

 - You will notice columns D and E disappear.